 Dry flies are tied from all kinds of feathers and hairs.
-When it gets wet it will sink and needs to be dried.
+When they get wet they will sink and need to be dried.
 That is done by some few false casts, or just by drying it with some cloth, and then apply some floatant.
 Dry flies are mostly tied with feathers on small hooks down to #28.
 Special stiff feathers are used, and the industry is breeding special Cocks for that purpose.
 Dry flies are used extensively in trout fishing, but salmon will take them too, and that is just a good problem to deal with.
 We can apply some fat on the fly to help it float, and the side of the nose can provide in a pinch.
-There exist flies tied from “Cul de canard” feathers that are located on the posterior part of a duck, and they contain fat and float well (no – do not even try that).
+There exist flies tied from “Cul de canard” feathers that are located on the posterior part of a duck, and they contain fat and float well (no – don’t ever try that).

-here Dry flies are used on lakes when rises are evident and flies emerging.
+Dry flies are used on lakes when rises are evident and flies emerging.
 Similarly they are used on rivers.
-There is a hard core subset of fly anglers that consider using anything else an act of barbarism.
+There is a hard core subset of fly anglers that consider fishing anything else an act of barbarism.

-Another tremendously useful salt surface fly is so called “gurgler.”
-We fish it similarly to the popper, and it floats and gurgles along, and elicits surface strikes that are just electrifying. http://acroindy.com/map
+Another tremendously useful salt surface fly is so called “Gurgler.”
+We fish it similarly to the popper, and it floats and gurgles along, and elicits surface strikes that are just electrifying.

 Tubes can also be used in the surface (see more on tubes later).